-Early decision deadline is September 3, 2013.
+Early decision deadline for the 2014-2015 had not yet been set by PharmCAS.
+The deadline typically is the first week in September.
 To learn more about the Early Decision program, visit PharmCAS.
 The admissions requirements and application process are the same as with regular decision.

 Application materials must be received (not postmarked) by the respective deadline.

 USF COP will review transfer requests from pharmacy students from other ACPE-accredited pharmacy schools on a case-by-case basis.
 It is possible that spots will be available for the fall 2014 PY2 year.
 Transfer students must be in good academic standing, have legitimate reasons for seeking a transfer, and must come from a program in which the curriculum structure makes sense for placement into the USF COP curriculum.
 Individuals dismissed from a college of pharmacy for insufficient academic performance or unprofessional behavior will not be considered for admission.

 Transfer students will NOT be accepted past the second professional year.
 If afforded an opportunity to enter the second professional year, you are agreeing to our curriculum as it stands and waiver of coursework will not be entertained.